Disjoint induced subgraphs of the same order and size: Proof of the main result

-It is now easy to check that $H$ is splittable.
-Indeed, we can use pairs in $\C{M}_H$ to construct a partition such that sums of the degrees of the vertices in the two halves of the partition differ by at most $n^{2/3} + 2$.
-For $n$ sufficiently large, we can then reduce the difference to at most $2$ by using all but one of the pairs in $\C{S}_H$.
-Finally, using the one remaining pair in $\C{S}_H$ and the pair $(x',y')$, we can reduce the difference to at most $1$; we are done constructing a splitting of $H$ by parity considerations.
-This completes the proof of Theorem \ref{mainthm}.
+It is now easy to check that $H$ is splittable using the argument used to prove Lemma~\ref{subedge13-lemgadget}.
+Indeed, we can use pairs in $\C{M}_H$ to construct a partition such that sums of the degrees of the vertices of the two halves of the partition differ by at most $n^{2/3} + 2$.
+For $n$ sufficiently large, we can then reduce the difference to at most two by using all but one of the pairs in $\C{S}_H$.
+Finally, using the one remaining pair in $\C{S}_H$ and the pair $(x^*,y^*)$, we can reduce the difference to at most one; we are done constructing a splitting of $H$ by parity considerations.
+This completes the proof of Theorem~\ref{subedge13-mainthm}. \end{proof}